Six Sigma Master Black Belt (Online) – Program Requirements

 - Adobe Acrobat Reader

-- Participants must have or are required to purchase the latest version of Minitab and Minitab Companion software (you may purchase Minitab directly from a software vendor or as part of your registration for the program).
+- Participants must have or are required to purchase the latest version of Minitab and Minitab Workspace software (you may purchase Minitab directly from a software vendor or as part of your registration for the program).